 Grade A Offices

-Planning permission for the second Grade A office building has already been achieved with construction to begin in due course.
+Planning permission has been achieved for the second Grade A office building , Two Friargate (link to page) with construction to begin in due course.

 World Class Leisure

 Two hotels, with a combined total area of 450,000 sq ft, will be delivered as part of the Friargate scheme.
 They will cater for the increasing numbers of people visiting Coventry, as well as those exploiting the city’s rapid transport links to London, Birmingham and a range of international destinations via Birmingham Airport.

 Station Square Boulevard, Friargate’s new tree-lined public realm – which has already been delivered as part of the scheme – makes a stroll into the city centre an easy and enjoyable experience, and offers a major opportunity to bring more life and energy to the area.